wxt-dev/wxt/docs/guide/essentials/target-different-browsers.md

 wxt -b custom
 ```

-Targetting a browser has several effects:
+Targeting a browser has several effects:

 1. During development, when passing `firefox`, WXT will automatically open Firefox with the extension installed.
 For all other browsers, it will open Chrome/Chromium
 2. Changes build-time constants provided by WXT:
-   - `import.meta.env.BROWSER`: A string, the targetted browser
+   - `import.meta.env.BROWSER`: A string, the targeted browser
    - `import.meta.env.CHROME`: A boolean equivalent to `import.meta.env.BROWSER === "chrome"`
    - `import.meta.env.FIREFOX`: A boolean equivalent to `import.meta.env.BROWSER === "firefox"`
    - `import.meta.env.EDGE`: A boolean equivalent to `import.meta.env.BROWSER === "edge"`
    - `import.meta.env.SAFARI`: A boolean equivalent to `import.meta.env.BROWSER === "safari"`
    - `import.meta.env.OPERA`: A boolean equivalent to `import.meta.env.BROWSER === "opera"`

-## Target a Manfifest Version
+## Target a Manifest Version

 To target specific manifest versions, use the `--mv2` or `--mv3` CLI flags.